-Matthew Cicanese (sick-uh-neez) is a documentary artist and speaker whose work examines small organisms, threatened and protected ecosystems, and human interactions with the environment.
-He explores the intersection of art, science, and the visceral response of wonder that nature triggers in humans.
+Matthew Cicanese (sick-uh-neez) is a National Geographic Explorer, Documentary Artist, and Emerging League Photographer with the International League of Conservation Photographers (iLCP).
+His work examines small organisms, threatened and protected ecosystems, and human interactions with the environment.
+Matthew explores the intersection of art, science, and the visceral response of wonder that nature triggers in humans.
 He often combines gigapixel macro images, soundscapes, and 360-degree spherical panoramas to create immersive and interactive experiences for his viewers.
 Much of his work is inspired by his various sensory challenges growing up as a deaf-blind survivor of penicillin-resistant pneumococcal meningitis at the age of only 9 months.
-His recent work explores the cryptogamic species across Iceland’s landscapes (not yet released to the public).

 Reviews and articles including his work have appeared in BBC Earth, New Scientist Magazine, Nikon Photo Independent, and more.
 He was recently awarded a National Geographic Young Explorer Grant, as well as an Art Residency with the Light Grey Art Lab in Iceland.
 His speaking engagements have taken place in private and public settings with audiences from 20 to 2,000 -- including venues such as National Geographic Headquarters (Washington DC), Canon’s Experience Center (Costa Mesa, CA), Duke University (Durham, NC), Florida Southern College (Lakeland, FL), and more.

 He lives and works in the Tampa Bay Area, FL in his small hometown where he grew up.
 When he’s not on assignment around the world, he enjoys his town’s local festivals and outdoor recreation areas.

 Click here to learn about how Matthew survived meningitis as a baby and how that lead to him becoming a photographer at 14.